Updated on February 9, 2021

 Cleaning recommendations for TGM-7 3D printing resin

 AmeraLabs TGM-7 material has a bit higher viscosity than most 3D printing resins.
-However, it should not make cleaning of printed parts with isopropyl alcohol (IPA) more difficult.
+However, it should not make cleaning printed parts with isopropyl alcohol (IPA) more difficult.

 If you prefer to clean with ordinary IPA baths, here is our easy 4 steps cleaning procedure: